andrzejsliwa/wsl2_ubuntu_ansible_setup/README.md

 I'm a heavy user of MacOSX since 2008, but after so many years with Apple, I have decided to give a chance for Win11 Pro (with WSL2) as a development environment
 So far I'm positively impressed and currently experimenting with using JetBrains Gateway as remote environment on WSL2 and remote vis SSH.

+Why Ansible?
+Because re-creating (I was using a simple make file in the previous iteration: https://github.com/andrzejsliwa/wsl2_ubuntu) from scratch the whole state of the environment is time-consuming, I enjoy idempotency provided by ansible - I'm able to revert my atomic changes quickly

 Prerequires:

     ./install_ansible.sh